bbc/sqs-consumer/README.md

 * `queueUrl` - _String_ - The SQS queue URL
 * `region` - _String_ - The AWS region (default `eu-west-1`)
 * `handleMessage` - _Function_ - A function to be called whenever a message is received.
-Receives an SQS message object as its first argument and a function to call when the message has been handled as its second argument (i.e. `handleMessage(message, done)`).
+Receives an SQS message object as its first argument.
+Expected to be an `async` function or one that returns a promise. (i.e. `handleMessage(message)`).
 * `attributeNames` - _Array_ - List of queue attributes to retrieve (i.e. `['All', 'ApproximateFirstReceiveTimestamp', 'ApproximateReceiveCount']`).
 * `messageAttributeNames` - _Array_ - List of message attributes to retrieve (i.e. `['name', 'address']`).
 * `batchSize` - _Number_ - The number of messages to request from SQS when polling (default `1`).
 This cannot be higher than the AWS limit of 10.